Autophoresis of a Janus particle near a planar wall: a lubrication limit: Introduction

 When the gradients driving phoretic motion are generated by surface reactions at the particle boundary, the resulting mechanism is known as autophoresis, or self-diffusiophoresis, when the relevant field is the chemical concentration.
 This mechanism was first proposed theoretically by~\citet{golestanian2007designing}, who demonstrated that asymmetric production or consumption of solute at the particle surface can lead to self propulsion.
 Within this framework, the active portions of the surface are modeled by prescribing a fixed solute flux density, while the inert portions satisfy the familiar no-flux condition.
 More recent studies have extended this classical model to incorporate the effects of solute advection and reaction on phoretic propulsion ~\citep{cordova2008osmotic, julicher2009generic,sabass2012dynamics,michelin2014phoretic}.
 In the present work, however, we return to the simplest model introduced by ~\citet{golestanian2007designing} and focus on the interplay between the anisotropic surface chemistry and confinement.

 In an unbounded fluid, sustained autophoretic motion requires an asymmetric distribution of surface activity.
 This requirement has motivated extensive efforts to design and fabricate artificial swimmers with deliberately patterned surface chemistry~\citep{ebbens2010pursuit}.
 An experimental realization of such surface heterogeneity is provided by half-coated colloids (Janus particles), in which one hemisphere is covered with catalytic materials such as platinum.
-This active surface interacts with the surrounding solution to generate hydrogen peroxide, which serve as the fuel driving the phoretic motion.
+When hydrogen peroxide is added to the surrounding solution, the platinum-coated surface catalyzes its decomposition, generating chemical gradients that drive the particle’s phoretic motion.
 Experimental studies have demonstrated that these particles exhibit persistent motion and enhanced diffusivity, in agreement with proposed diffusiophoretic mechanisms ~\citep{paxton2004catalytic, howse2007self, jiang2010active, ebbens2011direct, ebbens2012size}.

 In many practical settings, Janus particles operate in confined environments, where nearby boundaries modify the translational and rotational symmetries of their motion.
 This sensitivity to confinement can be exploited to steer and direct Janus particles through wall-induced hydrodynamic and diffusive interactions.
 In particular, chemically patterned or topographically structured boundaries have been shown to guide particle trajectories and enable controlled transport and sorting~\citep{volpe2011microswimmers,kreuter2013transport,das2015boundaries,brown2016swimming,uspal2016guiding,simmchen2016topographical}.
 Near-wall dynamics can be highly nontrivial, with particles exhibiting behaviors such as skating, hovering, or reflection from the boundary, which can complicate the robust design of both particle properties and boundary geometries~\citep{uspal2015self,ibrahim2016walls,mozaffari2016self}.